The application deadline for Fall 2024 is December 8, 2023.

 - $30 application fee

 - Transcripts: A 3.0 or higher GPA is typical for students invited to interview.
-Official transcripts of all colleges and universities previously attended must be sent directly from the college or university to the School of Professional Psychology-851 S. 4th Street, Louisville KY 40203.
+Official transcripts of all colleges and universities previously attended must be sent directly from the college or university to the School of Professional Psychology (electronic is preferred) or mail to School of Professional Psychology, 845 S. Third Street, Louisville KY 40203.

-- Application: Submit the online application and all supporting materials (recommendations, transcripts and GRE scores) by the application deadline.
+- Application: Submit the online application and all supporting materials (recommendations, transcripts and autobiographical essay) by the application deadline.

-- Application review: The faculty in the School of Professional Psychology review all completed applications and interview invitations are sent out to those selected applicants (late January to early February).
+- Application review: The faculty in the School of Professional Psychology review all completed applications and interview invitations are sent out to those selected applicants (3rd week of January).

-- Review: the faculty in the School of Professional Psychology review all applicants who were interviewed and make final decisions, ranking applicants on the strength of their record.
+- Review: the faculty in the School of Professional Psychology review all applicants who were interviewed and make final decisions, ranking applicants on the strength of their entire application and interview.

-- Offer of admission: Applicants are notified of their admission status as soon as the interview process is completed (by April 1).
+- Offer of admission: Applicants are notified of their admission status as soon as the interview process is completed (by late February).

 - Acceptance of offer: Applicants inform the School of Professional Psychology administrative coordinator of decision to accept or not accept the offer of admission.
 The deadline for making a decision is April 15.